 “Most of the filters became permanent devices,” the study notes, despite their temporary, retrievable design.
 Most complications (including migration) occur with long-term use (>30 days).

 IVC Filter Retrieval Rates are Getting Worse, Not Better

 “We report a case of inferior vena cava filter migration to the right ventricle,” reads a case presentation published in the Journal of Invasive Cardiology.
 “The patient was taken to the cardiac catheterization laboratory and under fluoroscopy the filter was found to be in the right ventricle.”

 IVC (inferior vena cava) filter migration is the most common complication.
 Despite more medical devices on the market, doctors don’t believe they’re better than anticoagulants.

 Researchers from the Department of Internal Medicine and the Department of Cardiology at William Beaumont Hospital reviewed 27 IVC filter migration cases.
 One case asserts “that newer retrievable filters… have a significantly higher percentage of filter migration into the right ventricle as compared to the old stainless steel and titanium-based Greenfield filters.”
 Another case found “higher percentages of complications and mortality associated with the newer retrievable filters.”

 Although newer filters should be superior, they’re more likely to fracture, migrate, or perforate than older devices.
 Surgeons should promptly remove devices once the risk of pulmonary embolism subsides to avoid unnecessary complications.

 What Patients Can Do

-If you suffered complications from a faulty IVC filter, you may be eligible for compensation.
+If you suffered IVC filter side effects, you may be eligible for compensation.
 IVC filter lawsuits are currently underway against device manufacturers for making faulty, low-quality devices.
 Injured patients are also suing for negligence regarding device complication risks.
 Get a free IVC filter case evaluation to see if you may be eligible.